matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 ### The lifecycle of a bean

-- As soon as bean is created post construct will be called.
-Initialize content of bean `@PostConstruct`.
+- As soon as bean created post construct will be called.
+- Initialize content of bean `@PostConstruct`.

 ```java
 @RestController